jeetu7/idris2_examples/README.md

 ========
 Follow the programs in the sequence of filename like 1_<filename>.idr and I wish you GodSpeed.
 May the Force be with you.

+Note
+====
+Any file which has WIP (ie work-in-progress) written in the first line will not work/compile as expected.
+Just ignore it (or complete it and send a pull request).